nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Features

 ###1 Add Command
 There are three variations to the add command.
 You are able to choose a task to be categorized under events, deadlines or to-dos.
-To differentiate the formatting for these commands, refer to the secStion below.
+To differentiate the formatting for these commands, refer to the section below.
 <br><br>
 ####1.1 Add a to-do